scipion-em/docs/docs/facilities/facilities-workflows.rst

 Static templates
 ----------------

-You can design a workflow by using Scipion as usual.
-Add an import, add some processing protocols, add the summary monitor...
+You can design a workflow by using Scipion GUI as usual.
+Adding an import, attaching some processing protocols, including the summary monitor...
 When you are happy with your workflow, you can export it by selecting all protocols that you want to export (*ctrl+click* to select more than one) and, then, click the *Export* button at top.
-You can save it as a template (a JSON file) at any directory on your system.
+You can save it as a template (a *JSON* file) at any directory on your system.

 .. figure:: /docs/images/export-and-exportUpload-button.png
    :align: center
-   :width: 300
+   :width: 350
    :alt: export workflows

 Additionally, Scipion has a public workflows repository at http://workflows.scipion.i2pc.es.
 The workflows are classified in different categories, such as **Data Collection**, 2D classification, 3D classification, Model Building...
-If you click a certain workflow, you can see a preview of that workflow at left side.
-Use the *mouse-wheel* to zoom in/out, *click and drag* an empty zone to move and click on a box/protocol to inspect the internal parameters.
+If you click on a certain workflow, you can see a preview of that workflow at left side.
+Use the *mouse-wheel* to zoom in/out, *click and drag* in an empty zone to move and click on a box/protocol to inspect the internal parameters.
 You can download a certain workflow to any directory on you system.
 In addition, anyone can upload workflows (without any log up) by selecting all the protocols in your Scipion's project